Research Background

 Teaching Laboratory Technician/Teaching Fellow, School of Biological and Chemical Sciences, Queen Mary, University of London

-Ed remained at QMUL as a Teaching Laboratory Technician, remaining in the group of Dr Chris Jones to explore aryne chemistry towards novel conjugated systems for semiconducting devices.
-Later, he continued this collaboration as a Teaching Fellow.
-After his first stint at NIMS (see below), he returned to complete two further works on aryne methodology and vanadium (in production).
+Ed remained at QMUL as a Teaching Laboratory Technician, remaining in the group of Dr Chris Jones to continue development of vanadium species and explore aryne chemistry towards novel conjugated systems for semiconducting devices.
+This research continued while he performed teaching duties, eventually being promoted to Teaching Fellow.
+After returning from his first stint at NIMS (see "2019-2024"), he returned to complete two further works on aryne methodology and vanadium.

 JSPS Postdoctoral Fellow (Short-Term)/NIMS Postdoc, International Center for Materials Nanoarchitectonics (MANA), National Institute for Materials Science (NIMS), Japan